Denise Jakows & Bob Koepka, Brooks Koepka’s Parents: 5 Fast Facts You Need to Know

 And for Brooks, well, he’s beaming today and has been.
 His social media is chock-a-block with bragging rights.
 Bob posted a brief video on his Facebook that’s been widely seen and shared: “What a night we all had with US Open trophy and Brooks Koepka telling stories about his US Open victory!
 Priceless!”

-4. Once An Athlete Himself, Bob Koepka Believes ‘If You Want to Win, You Have to Figure Out a Way’
+4. Once An Athlete Himself, Bob Koepka Says He Believes ‘If You Want to Win, You Have to Figure Out a Way’

 Bob, married to Sherry Koepka and who lives in Lake Worth, Florida, was raised in Bridgeport, West Virginia.
 Koepka played basketball and baseball at Bridgeport High School.
 In 1981 while at West Virginia Wesleyan College, Koepka led the WVWC Bobcats in strikeouts and innings pitched in 1981.